Aurora (Sleeping Beauty)

-When Sleeping Beauty was first released in 1959, the film was both a critical and commercial failure, discouraging the studio from adapting fairy tales into animated films for three decades.
-Aurora herself received negative reviews from both film and feminist critics for her passivity and similarities to Snow White, and would remain Disney's last princess until The Little Mermaids Ariel debuted 30 years later in 1989.
+When Sleeping Beauty was first released, the film was both a critical and commercial failure, discouraging the studio from adapting fairy tales into animated films for three decades.
+Aurora herself received negative reviews from both film and feminist critics for her passivity and similarities to Snow White, and would remain Disney's last princess until Ariel debuted 30 years later in 1989.
 However, Costa's vocal performance was praised, which inspired her to pursue a full-time career as an opera singer to great success.
 Chronologically, Aurora is the third Disney Princess in the lineup after Cinderella.
-Actress Elle Fanning portrayed a live-action version of Aurora in the film Maleficent (2014), a retelling of the 1959 animated film Sleeping Beauty from the perspective of the title character.
+Actress Elle Fanning portrayed a live-action version of Aurora in the film Maleficent (2014), a retelling of Sleeping Beauty from the perspective of the title character.
 Fanning returned to portray Aurora in Maleficent: Mistress of Evil (2019), which is set five years later.

-The Sleeping Beauty Castle is an attraction at Disneyland.
-Le Château de la Belle au Bois Dormant (French for "The Castle of the Beauty in the Sleeping Forest", but known more roughly in English as "Sleeping Beauty Castle") was built at Disneyland Paris.
+Sleeping Beauty Castle is an attraction at Disneyland.
+Le Château de la Belle au Bois Dormant (French for "The Castle of the Beauty in the Sleeping Forest", but known more roughly in English as "Sleeping Beauty Castle") was built at Disneyland Park Paris.
 The castle was replaced by the Castle of Magical Dreams in Hong Kong Disneyland; however, the new castle still pays tribute to Aurora and the other Disney Princesses.
-Along with Cinderella Castle, the Castle is a main symbol of The Walt Disney Company.
+Along with Cinderella Castle, the castle is a main symbol of the Walt Disney Company.